SIMARIS

 Project

-This study aims at developing a long-term and integrated water-energy-economic model that allows for:
+The objective of this study is to construct a long-term and integrated water-energy-economic model that facilitates:

-• Implementing intertemporal investment and endogenous technological change framework (Ramsey model) to improve water-economic modeling capacity for analyzing long-term strategies.
+• the incorporation of an intertemporal investment and endogenous technological change into the water-economic modeling framework.

 Research

-Income in the model depends on labor, capital and energy uses.
-Objective function in this module considers the maximization of utility from consumption.
-This module also comprises aggregated water demand for energy and food production, aggregated energy demand for water supply and agriculture, and bio-energy supply from land use sector.
-The developed model will be applied to the case of Central Asia (particularly Uzbekistan) where water scarcity and environmental degradation are challenging issues because of climate change, transboundary conflicts, inefficient water institutions and outdated infrastructure.
-To assess climate impact scenarios, integrated water-energy-economic model is combined with regionalized climate impact outcomes of global climate model.
+The developed model will be applied to the case Central Asia, particularly Uzbekistan, where water scarcity and environmental degradation are serious challenges due to climate change, inefficient water institutions, and outdated infrastructure.
+To assess climate impact scenarios, the integrated water-energy-economic model is combined with downscaled assessments of regional climate impact outcomes from global climate models.

 Outcomes